laurent22/joplin/readme/apps/sync/nextcloud.md

 	:config sync.5.password YOUR_PASSWORD
 	:config sync.target 5

 If synchronisation does not work, please consult the logs in the app profile directory - it is often due to a misconfigured URL or password.
 The log should indicate what the exact issue is.
-Joplin uses the WebDAV capabilities of NextCloud, sync configuration can be tested with other WebDave clients.